Joseph François Dupleix: Biography

-When the city of Madras capitulated to the French following the Battle of Madras in 1746, Dupleix opposed that the town be returned under British rule, thus violating the treaty signed by La Bourdonnais.
+When the city of Madras capitulated to the French following the Battle of Madras in 1746, Dupleix opposed returning the town to British rule, thus violating the treaty signed by La Bourdonnais.
 He then sent an expedition against Fort St David (1747), which won over the Nawab of Arcot, ally of the British.
 Dupleix again attempted the capture of Fort St David, and this time succeeded.

 In 1748 Calcutta was besieged by the French, but in the course of the operations news arrived of the peace concluded between the French and the British at Aix-la-Chapelle.
-Dupleix next entered into negotiations about the subjugation of southern India.
+Dupleix next entered into negotiations concerning the subjugation of southern India.
 He sent a large body of troops to the aid of the two claimants of the sovereignty of the Carnatic and the Deccan.
 The British sided with their rivals to prevent the plans of Dupleix from materializing.

 In 1750 the Subadar of Deccan gifted the Alamparai Fort to the French.
-This was a token of his appreciation of the services of Dupleix and the French forces to his services.
+This was a token of his appreciation for the services rendered by Dupleix and the French forces.

 From 1751, Dupleix tried to expand French influence in Burma by sending the envoy Sieur de Bruno, and by providing military assistance the Mon in their conflict with the Burmese.
 Bruno proved remarkably successful in this effort, resulting in closer ties between the French and the Mon.
 However, the advent of the Seven Years' War meant that as French attentions were elsewhere this relationship came to nothing.

 In 1754 the French government, anxious to make peace, sent out to India a special commissioner with orders to supersede Dupleix and, if necessary, to arrest him.
 These orders were carried out harshly, what survived of Dupleix's work was ruined at a blow, and he himself was compelled to embark for France on 12 October 1754.
 He had spent his private fortune in the prosecution of his public policy, but the company refused to acknowledge the obligation, and the government would do nothing for a man whom they persisted in regarding as an ambitious and greedy adventurer.
 He died in obscurity on 10 November 1763.